 typically English lack of interest in the bonds that

-they say, to little more than an anachronistic Victorian
+say, to little more than an anachronistic Victorian

 fantasy, instead of a realistic attempt to deal with the